ccrighton/rockwren/docs/picow-led-light-tutorial.md

 and ```{"state": "OFF"}```.

 To receive the MQTT commands click the ```MQTT Configuration``` button on the main screen of the web UI.
-Once the device is connected successfully to an MQTT server these command can be sent to control the device.
+Once the device is connected successfully to an MQTT server the command messages can be sent on the device command topic to control the device.

 A command can be published to the device using the [mosquitto_pub](https://mosquitto.org/man/mosquitto_pub-1.html) tool included with the [mosquitto](https://mosquitto.org/) MQTT server.